gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I kept that promise to myself for a long time.

-Then — being in a foreign country, the workload, the school, the pressure — somewhere the thread broke again.
+Then, being in a foreign country, the workload, the school, the pressure, somewhere the thread broke again.
 Not as badly as before,
 but I still wasn't meeting all my own needs.

 A few weeks ago,
-my body reminded me again —
+my body reminded me again:
 iron deficiency, heavy period, heart palpitations, shortness of breath.

 I remembered the girl in the MRI machine